fnysfnys/fnysfnys/README.md

 ### Hi there 👋

-Passion for software development, engineering, and infrastructure.
+Passion for development, engineering, and infrastructure.

 Always open to new oppertunities.